rmoff/rmoff-blog/content/post/antora-private-repo.md

 #### ❌ Invalid Token

-This looks similar to the above, but you get a different error:

 * **HTTP code**: 401
 * **HTTP response message**: ``Bad credentials``
 * **Antora message**: `FATAL (antora): Content repository not found or credentials were rejected`